dbsmith7491/onebrief-hero/README.md

 ![Light mode](./public/claude-code-initial-light.png)
 ![Dark mode](./public/claude-code-initial-dark.png)

 Globe rendering, arc animations, vector field, theme toggle, and controls all functional on first pass.
 From here I iterated on visual polish and edge cases.
+I ended up restructuring project folders quite a bit and abstracting logic into hooks for easier maintenance.

-AI accelerated research, planning, and boilerplate; judgment calls (brand direction, visual hierarchy, what to cut) and final polish were mine.
+AI accelerated research, planning, and boilerplate; judgment calls (brand direction, visual hierarchy, what to cut) and final polish and optimizations were mine.

 ## Performance & Accessibility